 Your own personal glidepath need not follow a traditional approach.
-No data support a best practice.
-Certain specific glidepaths, however, aim to tame the fiercest foe faced early in retirement: sequence of return risk.
+No data or studies support a best practice.
+However, certain specific glidepaths aim to tame the fiercest foe faced early in retirement: sequence of returns risk.

-A nest egg is most vulnerable to sequence of return risk (SORR) five years before and 10 years after retirement.
-SORR describes the long-term detrimental effects initial negative market returns have on portfolio during de-accumulation.
-When withdrawing from retirement accounts, selling low locks in the losses.
+A nest egg is most vulnerable to sequence of returns risk (SORR) five years before and ten years after retirement.
+SORR describes the long-term detrimental effects initial negative market returns have on portfolios during de-accumulation.
+When withdrawing from retirement accounts, selling low locks in losses.

 The above graph demonstrates the explanatory power of each year’s return before and after retirement.

-Prior to retirement (year 30 in this graph), Sequence of Return Risk increases steadily.
-Upon retirement, SORR peaks dramatically, then evaporates over the next 10-15 years.
+Before retirement (which happens on year 30 in this graph), Sequence of Returns Risk increases steadily.
+Upon retirement, SORR peaks dramatically then evaporates over the next 10-15 years.

 Since SORR rapidly wanes after retirement, a bond tent might provide additional market returns.
-These programmatic increases in stock allocations over time have a positive effect on rising tail sequences and may deliver larger portfolios.
+These programmatic increases in stock allocations over time positively affect rising tail sequences and may deliver more extensive portfolios.

-That is, after SORR passes, more stocks means you leave more money when you die.
+That is, after SORR passes, more stocks mean you leave more money when you die.

-With a rising equity glidepath, you increase stock allocation gradually over a number of years during retirement.
+With a rising equity glidepath, you increase stock allocation gradually over several years during retirement.

-Psychologically, however, it is difficult to talk an 80-year-old into more aggressive asset allocations.
-Perhaps for this reason, attention shifted to bond tents.
+Psychologically, however, it is challenging to talk an 80-year-old into more aggressive asset allocations.
+Perhaps, for this reason, attention shifted to bond tents.